OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ### Pushing artifacts to Octopus Server

 Once the artifacts are packaged, use the Octopus CLI Action to [push](/docs/octopus-rest-api/octopus-cli/push.md) the packages to the Octopus Server built-in repository.
-The following example pushes the packages created from the previous `pack` operation.
+The following example pushes the packages created from the previous `pack` operation:

 ```yaml
     - name: Push OctoPetShop Database